ghwfluffy/paypwn/README.md

 docker compose restart paypwn
 ```

-If you want to run the linter (mypy) on your python files, you can rebuild the docker images.
+If you want to run the linter (mypy) on your python files you can use the following script.

 ```
-docker compose build
+./devserver/mypy.sh
 ```

 #### Protobuf Changes